Coronavirus pandemic 'amplifies press freedom threats'

 RSF said “the closure of the national internet” is already a reality in the isolated Central Asian state of Turkmenistan where the few internet users can access only a highly censored version of the Internet, often in cafes where they have to show ID before connecting.

-“Almost everywhere in Eastern Europe and Central Asia, strongmen are consolidating their grip on news and information,” RSF said.
+“Almost everywhere in Eastern Europe and Central Asia, strongmen are consolidating their grip on news and information,” RSF warned.